meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 But achieving sufficiency is not as simple as exceeding a fixed minimum of each.
 The minimum of a given amino acid will *move* up or down, depending on the other amino acids you have consumed.

-When RDAs were born in 1941(?), the intent was to reduce malnutrition symptoms among the populace.
+When RDIs were born in 1941(?), the intent was to reduce malnutrition symptoms among the populace.
 But that doesn&rsquo;t say whether an amount is ideal, only that it&rsquo;s good.

 Also it&rsquo;s interesting&#x2026; some of it&rsquo;s based on animal studies where the goal is finding out *what makes the animal grow fastest* &#x2013; if I remember, the RDA for the amino acid methionine is based on this.